web3lookatme/fight-companion/README.md

 npm test
 ```

+### Running End-to-End Tests

+This project uses Cypress for End-to-End testing.
+To run the E2E tests, you need to have both the development server and the mock API server running.

+1.  **Start the mock API:** `npm run api`
+2.  **Start the development server:** `npm run dev`
+3.  **Open Cypress:** In a third terminal, run `npm run cypress:open`

+This will open the Cypress Test Runner, where you can execute the E2E tests.

+---

 ## Deployment

 This application is configured for a two-part deployment: the mock API on Render and the frontend on Netlify.